Singer Baritone, Actor, Stage & Film Director, Producer, and Recording Artist.

 He gives a show at the Montreal Sefarad Festival with the singer Sanaa Marhati at the Theater Rialto in Montreal.

-He gives a gala for the benefit of the Israel Cancer Research Fund, which he dedicates to his friend and mentor Nicole Weinbaum, who passed away shortly before.
+He gives a gala to benefit the Israel Cancer Research Fund, which he dedicates to his friend and mentor Nicole Weinbaum, who passed away shortly before.

-He sings the Saudi Arabian anthem at the Museum Center for Jewish History in New York, in friendship with the Saudi people.
-The video goes viral and makes the headlines of all the Arab media in the Middle East, as well as on CNN.
+He sings the Saudi Arabian anthem at the Museum Center for Jewish History in New York in friendship with the Saudi people.
+The video went viral and made the headlines of all the Arab media in the Middle East and on CNN.

 He receives the Albert Nelson Marquis Lifetime Achievement Award.